nhthang9x/Yolo-pytorch/README.md

 ## Experiments:

-I run experiments in 2 machines, one with NVIDIA TITAN X 12gb GPU and the other with NVIDIA quadro 6000 24gb GPU.
+I trained models in 2 machines, one with NVIDIA TITAN X 12gb GPU and the other with NVIDIA quadro 6000 24gb GPU.

 The training/test loss curves for each experiment are shown below: